deploystackio/documentation/docs/docker-to-iac/service-connections.md

 // For Render - Will use fromService syntax instead of string replacement
 ```

-## Limitations

-- For Render.com, the module uses the `hostport` property which includes both hostname and port
-- The feature only transforms environment variables specifically mentioned in the configuration
-- Complex connection strings with multiple service references need each reference defined separately

 ## Response Format

 The `translate` function returns information about the resolved service connections: